Back to previous page

 Read more about Bongil Bongil National Park

-Bongil Bongil National Park, south of Coffs Harbour, has plenty to offer, including wild beaches, sweeping coastal views and peaceful streams.
+The park is on Gumbaynggirr Country and has plenty to offer, including wild beaches, sweeping coastal views and peaceful streams.

-The park is popular with locals for a spot of fishing, either on the pontoon by Bonville creek or on the beach around Bundagen Head.
+This Ecotourism certified national park is popular with locals for a spot of fishing, either on the pontoon by Bonville creek or on the beach around Bundagen Head.
 Picnic and barbecue facilities are available nearby and there are opportunities for both beach and rainforest walking.
 The park is also a regional favourite for mountain bike adventures.

 The rainforest of Bongil Bongil National Park provides habitat for migrating birds and animals, and surrounding eucalypt forests are home to one of NSW’s largest koala populations.
 You might see them sleeping in the treetops or munching on leaves.